Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 Question 10: How does the committee decide which applicants will be offered seats?

 After the committee has interviewed all eligible candidates, they will be assigned a status: admit, alternate, or non-accept.
 Applicants will be notified by e-mail of their status by March of the matriculation year.
 There is no need to call, as applicants will be notified immediately if there is a change in their status.

 Question 11: When are acceptance letters and final notifications mailed?

 Most final decision letters are mailed in March.

 Question 12: I am a re-applicant.
 How can I improve my application or my chances of being admitted?

-Take a critical review of the information that you mailed the admissions office and see if there are any obvious voids.
+Take a critical review of the information that you submitted and see if there are any obvious voids.
 For example, maybe you had one or two low grades that lowered your overall and/or prerequisite GPA, or maybe you weren’t involved in community service, or merely forgot to include it on your application.
 You would be surprised at how much you can learn about the strengths and weaknesses of your application simply by looking at it from an admissions perspective.
 If you had a low grade, especially in a prerequisite course, you should consider retaking that class, since we will recalculate your GPA with the new higher grade when we receive the new transcript.
 It is important to realize that sometimes there is not one obvious thing that you can change to be admitted.
 Every case is different and every year the competition is different.
 Above all else, it is important to realize that we receive applications from many highly qualified applicants each year and are only able to offer acceptances to 54.
 If this is the path to which you are committed, then keep trying!

 Question 13: Will I be required to complete a background check?